jdombrowski-mitre/dioptra/docs/source/getting-started/installation.rst

 .. tabbed:: Anaconda installation

-   The following links will provide a installation package for version 2020.11 of `Anaconda <https://docs.anaconda.com/>`_ on your host machine (must meet all :ref:`quickstart-system-requirements`).
+   The following links will provide an installation package for version 2020.11 of `Anaconda <https://docs.anaconda.com/>`_ on your host machine (must meet all :ref:`quickstart-system-requirements`).

    - `Anaconda for Windows <https://repo.anaconda.com/archive/Anaconda3-2020.11-Windows-x86_64.exe>`_
    - `Anaconda for MacOS <https://repo.anaconda.com/archive/Anaconda3-2020.11-MacOSX-x86_64.pkg>`_